Kiran7007/Interview-Preparation/README.md

   * First step involves compiling the resources folder (/res) using the aapt (android asset packaging tool) tool.
 These are compiled to a single class file called R.java.
 This is a class that just contains constants.
   * Second step involves the java source code being compiled to .class files by javac, and then the class files are converted to Dalvik bytecode by the "dx" tool, which is included in the sdk 'tools'.
 The output is classes.dex.
   * The final step involves the android apkbuilder which takes all the input and builds the apk (android packaging key) file.</br>

-* **What is the Android Application Architecture?** </br>
-    * Android application architecture has the following components:</br>
-    a.
-Activities - Provides the window in which the app draws its UI</br>
-    b.
-Services − It will perform background functionalities</br>
-    c.
-Intent − It will perform the inter connection between activities and the data passing mechanism</br>
-    d.
-Resource Externalization − strings and graphics</br>
-    e.
-Notification − light,sound,icon,notification,dialog box,and toast</br>
-    f.
-Content Providers − It will share the data between applications</br>

 * **What is Manifest file and R.java file in Android?** </br>
     * **Manifest**: Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 The manifest presents essential information about the application to the Android system, information the system must have before it can run any of the application's code.
 It contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc.